Logmanager documentation

 Adding a parsing rule

-If you need to add a new parsing rule, click on the green plus icon in the main table in the upper right corner.
+If you need to add a new parsing rule, click the green plus icon in the main table in the upper right corner.

 Adding a parsing rule